alliekim13/alliekim13.github.io/essays/interest-in-sw-engr.md

 I hope to expnd my knowledge in the area of big data and machine learning because I feel like this growing area of software engineering has so many possibilities to positively impact our lives.
 I hope to someday work on a program, service or device that I use in my everyday life.

 I also believe software engineering has the opportunity to change communities - not only by the products created but the culture of knowledge, innovation and collaboration it promotes amongst those working in the industry.
+I hope, someday, to use my position in industry to act as a mentor and resource for students looking into software or computer engineering.